VilleOlof/silverfish/readme.md

 region.set_sections(sections)?;
 ```

-Look at the [Minecraft Wiki](https://minecraft.wiki/w/Chunk_format) for more information on what how sections are structured.
+Look at the [Minecraft Wiki](https://minecraft.wiki/w/Chunk_format) for more information on how sections are structured.

 ----